NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/rsa_token.rst

 | |fob|        | |android icon| | |apple icon| |
 +--------------+----------------+--------------+

-RSA tokens provide multi factor authentication (MFA) for NOAA RDHPCS systems.
+RSA tokens provide multi-factor authentication (MFA) for NOAA RDHPCS systems.
 With the widespread adaption of smart phones, it is preferred that users install the RSA SecurID app on their device.
 Hardware fobs are available on request, but expect a several week lead time.